projectara/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""""""""""

-The Greybus I2C functionality response contains the status byte and a 4-byte value whose bits represent support or presence of certain functionality in the I2C adapter.
+The Greybus I2C functionality response contains the status byte and a four-byte value whose bits represent support or presence of certain functionality in the I2C adapter.

     =======  ==============  ======  ==========      ===========================